AnthonyC-S/cs3110-project/README.md

   - Undo recent moves or reset to start of turn
   - Play multiple rounds with score keeping
   - Sort rack based on color or number
-  - Automatic joker tile number and color assignment
+  - Automatic joker number and color assignment

 ## Installation